 Remember that you should only engage in physical activities recommended by your doctor or physical therapist.
 If you want to try something new, make sure you consult your therapist first.

-You must be wondering what exercises to avoid so as not to worsen your injury.
-A simple rule of thumb is to avoid those that put a lot of stress on the knee.
+You must be wondering what knee replacement exercises to avoid so as not to worsen your injury.
+A simple rule of thumb is to avoid those that put a lot of stress on the knee or weight-bearing exercises until you are able to tolerate it safely.
 So, which are these exercises?

 Exercises To Avoid After Knee Surgery

 You would want to avoid high-stress endurance exercises that involve any kind of running.
 Instead, you should consider alternatives that place less pressure and stress on the knee, such as cycling and power walking.

 If you have just undergone a knee replacement, running, or activities that involve jumping could damage the implant since they are high-impact.
 This does not mean you will never be able to run.
 Of course, you could still run, but experts believe that such activities impact the implant’s long-term functionality.

 Hiking is more of a sport than an exercise and makes it to the list because of the amount of pressure and stress it places on the knee.
 Walking downhill places a lot of stress on the knee, which you’d want to avoid during recovery.